bchainhub/foxar/binder/README.md

 # foxar-binder

-Utilities for generating bindings for solidity projects in one step.
+Utilities for generating bindings for ylem projects in one step.

 First add `foxar-binder` to your cargo build-dependencies.